 Tornaod is a band from the celtic area in France, Brittany.
-They began in 1998; their name means "cliff" in the Brittany language.
+They began in 1998; their name means "cliff" in the Breton language.
 They call their music "inter-celtic" - part Breton, Irish and Scottish.
 They play traditional music, with an influence from rock, new age and folk-rock.
 The music sounds a little like celtic music from Spain, and has rich, interwoven strands of instrumentation and voice.
-See Tour Dates! (click on Agenda link)

 Their members are Tomaz Boucherifi-Kadiou (called TBK), who writes the compositions, lead vocals, guitar, bombarde, tinwhistle, and banjo; Cecile Korbel, harp; Stephen Clark Swartz, percussion (bongos, talking drum, dong-dong, washboard, darbouka and autres; John Lang, bodhran, uilleann pipe, low whistle, coeurs and cuillers; Philippe Escrivant, fiddle and electric violin; Stephane Siala-Cugnot, guitar; Michel Pengam, electric and acoustic guitar, banjo; and Tristan Sibille, drums.